Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Appendix

-We first show a simple test for the \textbf{BM} with its aid in tensor computation.
-Here, we consider a matrix-matrix multiplication of two square random matrices in the shape of $[N, N]$.
-The backend is specified through the function \verb|bm.set_backend|, and there is no need to modify any other code after the backend selection, as shown in List \ref {lst:matmul}.
-This multiplication operation is executed for 50 times, and the average time is recorded for the NumPy and PyTorch backends in Tab.\ref{tab:matmul_test}.
-From the results, we can clearly observe the huge acceleration.
+In our test of the multi-backend mat-mat multiplication for LA-FEM, the backend is specified through the function \verb|bm.set_backend|, and there is no need to modify any other code after the backend selection.
+See Listing \ref {lst:matmul}.

-Next, we present a comprehensive test of LA-FEM for solving equations.
-When using the PyTorch backend, we can perform FEM entirely on the GPU and take the advantage of the tensor structure of the proposed implementation approach to maximize the efficiency.
-Experiments in Table \ref{torch_exp} have shown that for large problems, e.g., more than a million degrees of freedom, the advantages of parallel processing of GPUs are significant, and the speed of matrix assembly and solution of linear equations is much faster than the NumPy implementation on CPUs.

-The third test is to compare the performance of batched FEM solving and the serial one on GPUs.
-Here we set $L$ Poisson problems on $[0, 1]^3$ with $L$ different Neumann boundary conditions and sources.
-The true solutions of them are

-The standard implementation is to assembly and solve the linear system with a loop, while our batched computing design allows to solve them in one batch.
-List \ref{lst:batch_test} is an example for a batched right-hand side assembly:

-We compared the time spent on these two implementations including assembly and solving (average of 10 runs), as shown in Table \ref{tab:batch_test}.
-All tests are executed on NVIDIA A100 80GB GPU.